backstage/backstage/docs/plugins/feature-flags.md

 ## Evaluating Feature Flag State

-It is also possible to test the feature flag state using the [FeatureFlags Api](https://backstage.io/docs/reference/core-plugin-api.featureflagsapi).
+It is also possible to query a feature flag using the [FeatureFlags Api](https://backstage.io/docs/reference/core-plugin-api.featureflagsapi).

 ```ts
 import { useApi, featureFlagsApiRef } from '@backstage/core-plugin-api';